Ray Buchanan: 2000

 On February 12, 2000, the Atlanta Falcons signed cornerback Ashley Ambrose who was Buchanan's former teammate for three seasons with the Indianapolis Colts.
 Defensive coordinator Rich Brooks elected to change Ronnie Bradford from the No. 2 starting cornerback to the starting free safety in order to replace Eugene Robinson following his departure.
-Subsequently, Ashley Ambrose was selected to takeover as the No. 2 starting cornerback.
+Subsequently, Ashley Ambrose was selected to take over as the No. 2 starting cornerback.

 In Week 3, Buchanan made four combined tackles (three solo), a pass deflection, one interception, and helped secure a 15–10 victory at the Carolina Panthers by recovering a fumble that Ronnie Bradford forced by running back Tim Biakabutuka with 4:10 remaining in the fourth quarter as the Falcons' led 13–10 at the time.
 On October 29, 2000, Buchanan recorded three solo tackles, two pass deflections, and set a season-high with two interceptions on passes by Steve Beuerlein as the Falcons defeated the Carolina Panthers 13–12.
 The following week, he recorded three solo tackles, made one pass deflection, a fumble recovery, and intercepted a pass attempt thrown by Shaun King during a 14–7 loss against the Tampa Bay Buccaneers in Week 10.
 In Week 13, he set a season-high with ten combined tackles (eight solo) during a 14–41 loss at the Oakland Raiders.
 He started all 16 games for the fourth consecutive season and finished with 80 combined tackles (69 solo), 20 pass deflections, six interceptions, and two fumble recoveries.